 If you’re looking to start using a clay mask, the best way to do so would be by layering it with only your skin and leaving it for no more than 15 minutes before rinsing it off.
 Try to use the mask 2 to 3 times a week for the best results.

-Furthermore, clay can be drying on the skin so be sure to follow up the masking session with a serum and moisturizer.
+Furthermore, clay can dry on the skin so be sure to follow up the masking session with a serum and moisturizer.

 Want to know more?